 Saturday Family Science

 Saturday Science is taking a break in August, but will return this fall with a new series of interactive science themes.
-While there will be activities to serve different ages, this series will focus on younger learners from ages 5-8.
+While there will be activities to serve different ages, this series focuses on younger learners from ages 5-8.
 Space is limited and each session fills quickly.
 Visit our Fall 2020 Children, Youth and Family Programs page to learn more about this and other Family and Learning Pod Programs.

 Take it Outdoors Bingo!

 This fun activity is for citizen scientists of all ages.
 Document your investigations with a drawing or a photograph and submit them for a prize.

-Hitchcock’s Animal Care Manager, Patrick O’Roark, is creating a weekly video as he cares for our animal ambassadors, including Emi (our painted turtle), Cob (our corn snake), Terra and Ivy (our box turtles), Spotty (our spotted salamander), and five different kinds of invertebrates.
+Hitchcock’s Animal Care Manager, Patrick O’Roark, is creating videos as he cares for our animal ambassadors, including Emi (our painted turtle), Cob (our corn snake), Terra and Ivy (our box turtles), Spotty (our spotted salamander), and five different kinds of invertebrates.
 Check our YouTube channel or Follow us on Facebook.

 - Terra and Ivy Go Outside, June 26, 2020